romaintailhurat/darkr/README.md

 ## How to use it?

-`darkr` will be available on CRAN when basic features will be developed.
+`darkr` will be available on CRAN as soon as a sufficiently large set of features is developed and tested.

 For now, you need to clone this repository, open the project in RStudio, then load the package using `devtools::load_all()`.
 Once done, try: